ahmedmbutt/SuperMarketManagementSystem/README.md

 # SuperMarketManagementSystem
-A Java based GUI Management System for a Supermarket implemented using Object-Oriented Programming concepts.
+A Java based GUI Management System for a Supermarket implemented using Object-Oriented Programming concepts and also uses File Handling.